-Briefly describe how the Public Service Organization that assisted in Agency/Group/Organization was providing feedback about service needs within the consulted.
-What are the anticipated community.
-The collaborative effort allowed for outcomes of the consultation or areas discussion and feedback from the agencies that are for improved coordination? the closest to those we are assisting.
-From these efforts, the City was able to determine the overarching priorities and goals of the Year 4 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+Briefly describe how the Public Service Organization that assisted in providing - Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
 The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
-9 Agency/Group/Organization Salt Lake City Bike Collective Agency/Group/Organization Type Non-Homeless Special Needs Services - Homeless Anti-Poverty Strategy What section of the Plan was addressed Homeless Needs by Consultation?
-Briefly describe how the Public Service Organization that assisted in Agency/Group/Organization was providing feedback about service needs within the consulted.
-What are the anticipated community.
-The collaborative effort allowed for outcomes of the consultation or areas discussion and feedback from the agencies that are for improved coordination? the closest to those we are assisting.
-From these efforts, the City was able to determine the overarching priorities and goals of the Year 4 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+7 Agency/Group/Organization Utah Community Action Agency/Group/Organization Type Housing Services-Persons with HIV/AIDS Regional organization What section of the Plan was addressed Public Housing Needs by Consultation?
+Homeless Needs HOPWA Strategy Briefly describe how the Public Service Organization that assisted in providing Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
 The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
-10 Agency/Group/Organization Neighborhood House Agency/Group/Organization Type Services - Children Services - Education What section of the Plan was addressed Non-Homeless Special Needs by Consultation?
-Anti-Poverty Strategy
+8 Agency/Group/Organization NeighborWorks Agency/Group/Organization Type Housing 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 Services - Housing Neighborhood Organization What section of the Plan was addressed Non-Homeless Special Needs by Consultation?
+Anti-poverty Strategy ay consumation 7 mili povorty oridiogy

-Briefly describe how the Public Service Organization that assisted in Agency/Group/Organization was providing feedback about service needs within the consulted.
-What are the anticipated community.
-The collaborative effort allowed for outcomes of the consultation or areas discussion and feedback from the agencies that are for improved coordination? the closest to those we are assisting.
-From these efforts, the City was able to determine the overarching priorities and goals of the Year 4 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+Briefly describe how the Public Service Organization that assisted in providing Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
 The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
-11 Agency/Group/Organization Odyssey House Agency/Group/Organization Type Services - Homeless Services - Employment Services - Addiction What section of the Plan was addressed Homeless Needs - Chronically homeless by Consultation?
-Homeless Needs - Families with children Briefly describe how the Public Service Organization that assisted in Agency/Group/Organization was providing feedback about service needs within the consulted.
-What are the anticipated community.
-The collaborative effort allowed for outcomes of the consultation or areas discussion and feedback from the agencies that are for improved coordination? the closest to those we are assisting.
-From these efforts, the City was able to determine the overarching priorities and goals of the Year 4 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+9 Agency/Group/Organization Housing Authority of the County of Salt Lake dba Housing Connect Agency/Group/Organization Type Housing Services - Housing Publicly Funded Institution/System of Care What section of the Plan was addressed Public Housing Needs by Consultation?
+HOPWA Strategy Briefly describe how the Public Service Organization that assisted in providing Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
 The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
-12 Agency/Group/Organization The Road Home Agency/Group/Organization Type Services - Homeless Regional organization What section of the Plan was addressed Homeless Needs - Chronically homeless by Consultation? •
+10 Agency/Group/Organization Neighborhood House Agency/Group/Organization Type Services - Children Services - Education What section of the Plan was addressed Non-Homeless Special Needs by Consultation?
+Anti-Poverty Strategy